cernanb/sinatra-trading-card/user-stories.md

 User Account Stories
 1. As a user, I can sign up
 2. As a user, I can edit my profile
+3. As a user, I can view the other users profile pages
+4. As a user, I can view a list of other users
+  a.
+As a user, I can choose to view a user's profile or their card collection

 Session Stories
 1. As a user, I can log in